ng-Classic/ng-classic/integration/README.md

 # Integration tests for Angular

 This directory contains end-to-end tests for Angular.
-Each directory is a self-contained application that exactly mimics how a user might expect Angular to work, so they allow high-fidelity reproductions of real-world issues.
+Each directory is a self-contained application that exactly mimics how a user might expect Angular Classicto work, so they allow high-fidelity reproductions of real-world issues.

-For this to work, we first build the Angular distribution via `yarn build`, then install the distribution into each app.
+For this to work, we first build the Angular Classicdistribution via `yarn build`, then install the distribution into each app.

-To test Angular CLI applications, we use the `cli-hello-world-*` integration tests.
+To test Angular ClassicCLI applications, we use the `cli-hello-world-*` integration tests.
 When a significant change is released in the CLI, the applications should be updated with `ng update`: